 Tax Office & GUS:

-- Submit NIP-8 form within 21 days if needed.
+- Submit the NIP-8 form within 21 days if needed.

-- Confirm receipt of REGON number from the Statistical Office.
+- Confirm receipt of the REGON number from the Statistical Office.

 Social Insurance (ZUS):